formidablejs/formidablejs.org/docs/frontend.md

 -----

-For more information on how to use Laravel Mix and Inertia, see the Laravel [documentation](https://laravel.com/docs/8.x/mix) and the Inertia [documentation](https://inertiajs.com/).
+For more information on how to use Laravel Mix and Inertia, see the Laravel Mix [documentation](https://laravel-mix.com/docs/6.0/installation) and the Inertia [documentation](https://inertiajs.com/).